-- In a medium size mixing bowl, add fresh creamy peanut butter, maple syrup, melted coconut oil and vanilla extract.
+- In a medium-size saucepan, add fresh creamy peanut butter, maple syrup, melted coconut oil, and vanilla extract.

 - Repeat these steps until no more cookie dough is left.

-- Freeze the cookies for 10 minutes to set the cookies, then refrigerate the cookies in an airtight container.
+- Freeze the cookie sheet for 10 minutes to set the cookies, then refrigerate the cookies in an airtight container.

-- Freeze in airtight box or silicon bags and defrost 1 hour before eating, on a plate, at room temperature on your countertop.
+- Freeze in an airtight box or silicone bags and defrost 1 hour before eating, on a plate, at room temperature on your countertop.

-- Rolled oats make the cookie dry, if you want to use rolled oats bring it to a food processor and pulse few times to get a thinner texture.
+- Rolled oats make the cookie dry.
+If you want to use rolled oats, bring them to a food processor and pulse a few times to get a thinner texture.